Gilgit

 Gilgit was once a major centre for Buddhism; it was an important stop on the ancient Silk Road, and today serves as a major junction along the Karakoram Highway with road connections to China as well as the Pakistani cities of Skardu, Chitral, Peshawar, and Islamabad.
-Currently, it serves as a frontier station for the local tribal areas.
-The city's economic activity is mainly focused on agriculture, with wheat, maize, and barley as the mainly-produced crops.
+The city's economic activity is mainly focused on agriculture, with wheat, maize, and barley as the main crops.

 Etymology

 The city's ancient name was Sargin, later to be known as Gilit, and it is still referred to as Gilit or Sargin-Gilit by the local people.
 The native Khowar and Wakhi-speaking people refer to the city as Gilt, and in Burushaski, it is called Geelt.

 History

 Early history

-Brogpas trace their settlement from Gilgit into the fertile villages of Ladakh through a rich corpus of hymns, songs, and folklore that have been passed down through generations.
+Brokpas trace their settlement from Gilgit into the fertile villages of Ladakh through a rich corpus of hymns, songs, and folklore that have been passed down through generations.
 The Dards and Shinas appear in many of the old Pauranic lists of people who lived in the region, with the former also mentioned in Ptolemy's accounts of the region.